Crashprn/CS_5060/Assn1/README.md

 # Problem 2

-For this problem I made a seperate stopping function the picks the value with the maximum benefit.
+For this problem I made a seperate stopping function that picks the value with the maximum benefit.
 The problem to be solved is how much exploration should be done before picking a candidate if rating candidates has a cost.
 For the optimal value, the algorithm selects the largest number in the list after subtracting its index.
 For the expectation, the best candidate is the highest number before stopping minus the stopping number.
 Then, stopping is the same as the vanilla stopping algorithm but finding a number - index that is higher than the expectation.

 ## Results